Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to coronavirus.

 The UK Mortgage Prisoners group is a support group for those trapped in their current deals, and can be found here.
 It has launched a legal action to try to reclaim the difference between the high rates mortgage prisoners have been charged and a fair rate.
 Read more about this here.

 Are you a mortgage prisoner who’s finding it impossible to remortgage, or have you managed to switch to a different deal?
 If so, we’d be interested in hearing from you.
-You can email us at [email protected] or leave a comment below.
+You can join the conversation on the Rest Less Community Forum or leave a comment below.